swathidbhat/builders-village/README.md

 When an agent session ends with an error, the building **catches fire** -- flames and smoke particle effects, an orange tint, and a red pulsing status light make it impossible to miss.
 The fire **auto-extinguishes** when the agent shows new successful activity.
 This requires opt-in via the Fire Alerts setup card (see below).

-### Thought Bubbles

-When an agent is actively working, a **parchment-colored bubble** floats above the building showing what the agent is doing in plain language ("Writing foo.ts", "Running tests").
-This answers the most common question: "What is my agent doing right now?"
-Bubbles appear only during active work and disappear when the agent is idle.
-They bob gently so your eye catches them.

 ### The Interior (click a building)

 Clicking a building opens a **warehouse-style interior** that shows two things: